Email best practices

 PUBLISHED ON

-It can be hard to know where to start when you want to grow your business and increase brand awareness.
-Email marketing has a proven track record of building relationships with potential clients while offering an excellent return on investment (ROI).
+It can be hard to know where to start when trying to grow your business and increase brand awareness.
+Should it be content and SEO?
+The long-term benefits certainly make it a viable option.
+What about paid ads?
+You’ll struggle to find a channel that can bring such immediate results.
+However, while an omnichannel marketing approach – it’s email that has a has a proven track record of building customer relationships while offering an excellent return on investment (ROI).

 One of the essential aspects of an email newsletter is the introduction.
 In the same way the smell of a savory dish stimulates your senses and entices you to order, a powerful newsletter introduction makes your audience want more.
 Conversely, if a newsletter introduction is bland or uninteresting, the reader may exit after a few sentences.